kwasniew/hyperbook/manuscript/ch8.md

 * ```isSaving: true``` and empty error (request is pending)
 * ```isSaving: true``` and non-empty error (should be impossible)

 The last combination should be impossible.
-But the way we modelled our state makes it possible.
+But the way we modeled our state makes it possible.
-Of course you can write tests to verify the combination never occurs.
-But you can also model your state to make the impossible state impossible.
+Of course you can write some tests to verify the combination never occurs.
+But you can also model your state to **make the impossible state impossible**.

 Imagine a concept of a request status.
 The request status can be in 1 of 3 states: